vnklaimis/FantasyNight-docs/rules/roleplay.rst

   * A car of gang members burst into a convenient store to rob it.
 Inside is someone carrying a gun.
 Upon seeing the men aim a gun at the cashier, they draw their gun and manage to shoot two of the robbers and kill them.

 Furthermore, just like with disregard for life, not all robbery related deaths have to be character kills.
 If robbers jump out of a van and aim guns at a woman on the side of the street, it is a normal, instinctive reaction for someone to immediately run at the first sight of a gun.
 If that woman is then shot in the back, her death wouldn't be considered a character kill.
 If she is, however, cornered in an allyway for a moment with guns to her face and she tries to run or escape or physically resist, she's had some time to think about the scenario and running isn't a purely instinctual response at that point, thus, her death could be a character kill.
 (Though again, it could just as easily be a player kill too!
 Those do have severe consequences!)

+In the case described above, where someone runs from a robbery and gets shot and player killed rather than character killed, this would be a form of disregard in a robbery context, thus, the player may still rob the unconscious (player killed) victim of their posessions to prevent players from abusing a player kill as a way out of a robbery.

 Planned or Supervised Events
 """"""""""""""""""""""""""""